 The parent immediately calmed down and what followed was a more peaceful and constructive dialogue between them about how to ensure more airtight safety practices, both at home and at school.

 What makes parenting so unique

 I think parenting is a long and interesting journey.
 What makes it fascinating to me is that it is so ambivalent.
 There are no right or wrong answers.
 It offers many possibilities for how we can work on our relationship with one another and with the world at large.
-We can learn teach us empathy and humanity.
+We can learn empathy and humanity.

 How did I learn to be a happy mom?
 I realized that this aura of perfect planning and parenting that we seem to put on for the world doesn’t exist.